 Examples of preventive actions for ensuring resident safety:

 - Install a video intercom system: Video intercom systems allow residents to verify a visitor’s identity before granting access to the building.
-What’s more, some modern intercom systems come equipped with audit trails, so residents and staff can view logs of every entry activity.
-And installing an intercom at the entrance to a package room can help prevent package theft.
+What’s more, some modern intercom systems log every visitor’s entry, so residents and staff can review who’s entering the property at any time.

 - Prepare detailed emergency evacuation plans: Although emergencies happen at unexpected times, you can best prepare residents by providing them with a detailed emergency response plan.
 Depending on your local laws and regulations, you might want to have emergency evacuation drills.
 If you’re in an area where natural disasters like hurricanes or earthquakes happen frequently, you definitely should hold practice drills.

-- Invest in other proptech to make security simple: Smartphones have forever changed how people interact with the world.
-Today, you can do anything on your phone, from banking to ordering groceries to starting your car engine.
-Investing in smartphone-based proptech for your building will empower residents to easily control various building functions, such as allowing guest access, locking unit doors, and turning lights on or off.
+- Invest in other proptech to make security simple: Investing in smartphone-based proptech for your building will empower residents to easily control various building functions, such as granting access to on-demand service providers, locking unit doors, and turning lights on or off.

 Improving resident retention starts with delivering top-notch resident experiences.
 While it might be easy to leave a rental space behind, it’s pretty hard to leave your home behind.
 And if you put in the time and effort to improve the resident experience, you’ll create a place your residents call home.